 Behind the scenes at Whole30 HQ, we were doing a carrageenan-free happy dance, because we knew Applegate was hard at work doing exactly that.
 From Whole30 CEO Melissa Hartwig: “You asked, and they listened!
 THIS is why we love having Applegate as a Whole30 Approved partner.
 They are relentlessly committed to creating products that have clean, simple ingredient lists made from ethically and humanely raised meat, AND they are pasionate about serving our Whole30 community.”

 Today, we’re proud to announce that the Applegate Organics® pre-sliced deli meat line is now carrageenan-free and available at a grocery store near you, just in time for quick and delicious September Whole30 meals.
-In fact, today we’re sharing the recipe for Turkey, Bacon, and Avocado Wraps, perfect for packing up for a tasty and compliant workday lunch.
+In fact, today we’re sharing the recipe for Turkey, Bacon, and Avocado Wraps, perfect for packing up for a tasty and compatible workday lunch.

 Turkey Collard Wraps with Bacon featuring Applegate Organics®